Ahipeau/PHP-Login-System/README.md

 A simple login system with user registration.
 HTML use https://getuikit.com

-Pay attention to the URL which can be a source of bug in case you download the project.
+Pay attention to URL calls that can be a source of bug when you download the project.
-In case of problems, please paste the root URL.
+If there is a problem, please paste the root URL.

 ## Contributors